tarwn/lessthandot-hugo/blogs/content/posts/2009-03-21-check-your-msn-status-from-asp-net.md

 ```
 So, as you can see from above, if the number of entries is less than 64, this dictates that I'm offline.
 Anything else, and I'm one of the other status' which as far as I'm concerned in this case makes me online and available.

-To see it in action, have a look at the “Live Chat” link in the footer of [my website][1].
+To see it in action, have a look at the "Live Chat" link in the footer of [my website][1].

  [1]: http://www.mdssolutions.co.uk